Chemical Reactions Involving Metals

 $$4K(s) + O_2(g) \rightarrow 2K_2O(s)$$

-An interesting observation which arises when a metal is submerged into a solution of a less reactive metal, is the less reactive metal begins to become displaced and starts to deposit out of the solution.
+An interesting observation which arises when a metal is submerged into a solution of a less reactive metal ion, is the less reactive metal ion becomes displaced and deposits out of the solution.
 This experimental approach to testing metal reactivity is pivotal to creating the metal reactivity series.

-For example, metals like iron, lead, zinc, and magnesium, which exhibit more reactivity than copper, will react with copper sulphate solution to lead to metal displacement.
+For example, metals like iron, lead, zinc, and magnesium, which exhibit more reactivity than copper, will react with copper sulfate solution to lead to metal displacement, causing copper metal to deposit on the surface of the more reactive metal.
 However silver, being less reactive, does not participate in such reactions.
-Concepts regarding metal displacement are explored further in the redox reactions video and section of module 3 chemistry.